-ANTH295H Global Seminar Honors Cross-listed as ENVS 295H.
+ANTH295H Global Seminar Honors

 Using a case-study approach, students learn about important current issues focusing on environmental sustainability.
 Live videoconferencing and web-based instruction allow students from several colleges in the United States and abroad to critically examine environmental issues and their social impact on a global level.
 ENVS/ANTH 295 fulfills the SUNY General Education Social Sciences requirement.
 Prerequisites: ENGL 101; one course in the social sciences; ENVS 101 or ENVS 102; RDNG 116 if required by placement.
 3 Cr.
 (3 Lec.)
 Spring semester